Anosov contact metrics, Dirichlet optimization and entropy: Introduction

 where the equality can be obtained only in the case of algebraic Anosov contact manifolds. \end{corollary}

 To the best of our knowledge, this is the first such result imposing a global obstruction on functions which can be realized as $Ricci(X_\alpha)$.
-We note that for an arbitrary contact manifold, we can always define a contact metric with vanishing torsion (or equivalently, with $Ricci(X_\alpha)=2$) near some point.
-Therefore, the above corollary is a truly global obstruction.
+We note that for an arbitrary contact manifold, we can always define a contact metric with vanishing torsion (or equivalently, with $Ricci(X_\alpha)=2$) in any small enough neighborhood.
+Therefore, the above corollary gives a truly global obstruction.

-Not surprisingly, we can also study asymptotic behavior of curvature quantities as we approach an {\em ideal} $\widetilde{SL}(2,\mathbb{R})$-model which can be seen as a refinement of the convergence result embodied in Theorem~\ref{introinf}.
+Not surprisingly, we can also study asymptotic behavior of curvature quantities as we approach an {\em ideal} $\widetilde{SL}(2,\mathbb{R})$-model.
+This can be seen as a refinement of the convergence result embodied in Theorem~\ref{introinf}.